ohmstance/MMLS-Attendance-Scraper/README.md

 - Timetable ID: A variable digit numerical value tied to a single session of a class throughout the semester.
 It is pregenerated one or two days ahead of time and does not require manual QR generation from a lecturer for it to exist.

 ### Future work
-- Automatically retrieve list of subjects with corresponding IDs via MMLS login.
+- ~~Automatically retrieve list of subjects with corresponding IDs via MMLS login.~~
 - ~~Terminate HTML fetching upon encountering ungenerated attendance link.
 (Error 500)~~
 - ~~Scrape attendance link by date instead of a range of timetable ID.~~
 - ~~Use lxml instead of BeautifulSoup for performance.~~
+- Check how many students have attended in each class session
+- Allow manual input of parameters